calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-hardware-overview.md

 The T0 port appears to not work, perhaps due to a bug with the stm32h7 ADC code.

-Testing has shown thermistor noise to be fairly usable, even with directly-connected Pt1000-type sensors.
+Testing has shown thermistor noise to be fairly stable, even with directly-connected Pt1000-type sensors.

 ### Fans